 TCIs.
-Sometimes, topical calcineurin inhibitors (TCIs) such as Protopic (tacrolimus) or Elidel (pimecrolimus) are also used for sensitive sites such as the face, especially when you end up having to use topical corticosteroids daily in these sensitive places.
-They can help to maintain good control but are less good at clearing eczema when trying to get control.
+Sometimes, topical calcineurin inhibitors (TCIs) such as Protopic (tacrolimus) or Elidel (pimecrolimus) are also used for sensitive sites such as the face, especially when you end up having to use topical corticosteroids daily in these sensitive places and are not gaining control.

 Bandaging and special clothing techniques.
-These are often started in hospital and can be useful for giving the ointments a chance to work and to give the skin a holiday from constant scratching.
+These are often started by your eczema team and can be useful for giving the ointments a chance to work and to give the skin a holiday from constant scratching.